Search This Blog

 • Delay in hardware/software delivery (scheduled risk)

-To deal with risks, software engineers use two main strategies: Reactive and Proactive.
+• To deal with risks, software engineers use any one of the following strategies: Reactive or Proactive risk management.

 • In Reactive approach, no major effort is made to identify or plan for risks beforehand.
 This approach is also called as the crisis management approach.